build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

       runas: root
 ```

 As you can see, here we are involving 4 different scripts in different phases of the deployment.
-This is required to properly setup the EC2 instance before, and post code deployment.
+This is required to properly set up the EC2 instance before and after code deployment.
 These scripts should sit in a directory called `scripts` in the root of the sample application.
 These scripts should be named as follows, and should contain the following contents:

 `setup_dirs.sh`